megat69/ACPL/README.md

 Things to know :
 This program works line per line, which means that it is **ONE INSTRUCTION PER LINE**.
 You can also use a comma (`;`) to mark the end of the line, but it is not required.
-This can be modified through the `startup.ini` file or the console.
 This language also does not use quotes (`"`).

 ~~Plugin for [Sublime Text 3](https://www.sublimetext.com/3) (Syntax highlighting) disponible in the [wiki](https://github.com/megat69/ACPL/wiki/Sublime-Text---Color-Highlighting).~~ *Not remade for current version*
 Plugin for ini file also disponible in the [wiki](https://github.com/megat69/ACPL/wiki/Sublime-Text---Color-Highlighting).

 Before everything, open the console (file `console.py`).
 Type `help` inside if required.

 Help for the console is not provided in the documentation.

 #### comments #####